TriplyDB/Documentation/docs/triply-etl/assert/ratt/index.md

 ## See also

 If the same literal is used in multiple statements, repeating the same assertion multiple times can impose a maintenance burden.
-In such cases, it is possible to first add the literal to the record with transformation [addLiteral()](/docs/triply-etl/transform/ratt#addLiteral), and refer to that one literal in multiple statements.
+In such cases, it is possible to first add the literal to the record with transformation [addLiteral()](/triply-etl/transform/ratt#function-addliteral), and refer to that one literal in multiple statements.

-Use assertion [literals()](#literals) to create multiple literals in one step.
+Use assertion [literals()](#function-literals) to create multiple literals in one step.

-# Function `literals()` <!-- {#literals} -->
+# Function `literals()`

 Asserts multiple literals, one for each given lexical form: